RadixLecti97/House-Price-Prediction/README.md

 # House-Price-Prediction
-Kaggle Python Modelling Challenge to Predict House Prices
+Predicting House Prices on Favorable (and Unfavorable) Variables - Kaggle Competition

 The competition link can be found at: [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview)